easysigns/debian-kiosk-sign/README.md

 chmod u+x configure-kiosk-sign.sh
 ./configure-kiosk-sign.sh userName browserUrl screenRotation
 ```
-userName has to be of the user created during install
+userName is the user created during install.
-browserUrl is what's to be shown in chrome
+browserUrl is what will be displayed in browser.
-screenRotation must be normal, left, right, inverted
+screenRotation is optional must be normal, left, right, or inverted.

 When done, system will reboot.
 Upon startup systems log in as user and displays url in browser full screen.